Stages of a Cross Lease Flats Plan Update Process

 Once the client has entered into an agreement, a topographical/site survey is required.

 The Topographic/Site Survey forms the basis for any development on a site.
 It provides a snapshot of what is on-site at the time of the survey.
-This includes any impediments to the development, for example driveway widths, significant trees, and underground services, where visible.
+This includes any impediments to the development, such as driveway widths, significant trees, and underground services, where visible.

 A scheme plan is then created.
 This is a visual layout of the proposed development and how the new titles or other rights will be created.
 It is used as part of the resource consent application.